-The students’ most commonly said favorite food or food group to eat at home was some form of pasta, with pasta chosen by seven of the 20 interviewees.
-The second favorite food group most was some form of breakfast option such as eggs, bacon, and cereal.
+The students’ most commonly selected favorite food or food group to eat at home was some form of pasta, with pasta being chosen by seven of the 20 interviewees as their favorite food or food group to eat at home.
+The second favorite food or food group that was chosen by students was some form of breakfast option such as eggs, bacon, and cereal.
 These breakfast items were selected as students’ “favorite” by four of the 20 interviewees.
 Pasta and breakfast items made up 55% of what students mentioned when asked what their favorite foods were to eat while they were at home.

-As mentioned above, the researcher was interested in better understanding if SCT explained the student’s food and drink choices at home in comparison to their food and drink choices at school.
-In comparison to the student’s favorite choices at home, when asked what students typical lunch selection was from the cafeteria, pizza was said in some form by 14 of the 20 interviewees along with some form of chicken that was said by six of the 20 interviewees.
-The breakdown between home favorite meals and school favorite meals is in Table 35.6.
+As mentioned above, the researcher was interested in better understanding if the SCT explained the student’s food and drink choices at home in comparison to their food and drink choices at school.
+In comparison to the student’s favorite choices at home, when asked what students typical lunch selection was from the cafeteria, pizza was selected in some form by 14 of the 20 interviewees along with some form of chicken that was selected by six of the 20 interviewees.
+The breakdown between favorite meals at home and favorite meals at school is seen demonstrated in Table 13.

-Table 35.6
+Table 13